132nd-etcher/docs/EDLM proposal/text formatting.md

 Since these example pictures are very big, they will appear on their own page later in the document (probably a page or two away).

-I have also included an example of a smaller picture at Figure \ref{smaller}.
+I have also included an example of a smaller picture at \ref{smaller}.

 ![Example picture 3 (smaller)\label{smaller}](image3.jpg)